riscv-admin/fp/Gap Analysis.md

 #### Use cases
 In terms of usage we roughly identify the following categories: generic, historic, graphics, and AI/ML.

+The generic formats are not optimised to a specific use case and for the most part align with the IEEE formats.
+As a general purpose ISA these are of primary interest to RISC-V.

 The historic formats pre-date the IEEE 754 standardisation and therefore have only niche use cases.
 Ratified support by RISC-V is thus not necessary.

 Graphics formats are usually supported on GPUs which currently is not a common use case for RISC-V, and hence doesn't require mainstream support.

 AI/ML formats have blossomed recently in the quickly developing field.
 These formats therefore have an increased interest from the community and are tracked more closely.
-Two formats are notable; BF16 is supported by most ISAs, such as Intel AVX-512, ARMv8.2, or Power ISA v3.1, and FP8 is being standardised by an IEEE working group (P3109).
+Two formats are notable; BF16 is supported by most ISAs, such as Intel AVX-512, ARMv8.2, or Power ISA v3.1, and FP8 is being standardised by an IEEE working group (P3109) (binary8p3 and binary8p4) and OpenCompute (OFP8 E5M2 and E4M3).

 ### Mainstream